 - Rinse thoroughly in a bowl of clean water and place on a clean cloth to dry.

-Contact your local Molly Maid or call us at (800) 654-9647 today to request professional, house cleaning services you can count on.
+Much like your earrings, the surfaces in your home should be regularly cleaned and disinfected.
+If you are searching for quality home cleaning services, contact your local Molly Maid or call us at (800) 654-9647 to request professional, house cleaning services you can count on.